by Chris Woodford. Last updated: July 23, 2016.

 A dishwasher starts its cycle by taking in cold water from a hose connected to the machine.
 Once a certain amount of water's sitting inside the bottom of the machine, a heating element starts to warm it up.
 The element is just a thick metal bar that gets hot when an electric current passes through it, and it gradually heats the water during the first part of the wash cycle.
 An electric pump takes the warming water and forces it up pipes in the side of the machine, which are connected to two spinning paddles.
 There's one paddle, made of metal, underneath the bottom rack of dishes and another one, made of plastic, under the top rack.

 Photos: This is the plastic paddle underneath the top rack of the dishwasher.
-In the left photo, which is taken from the side, you can see where water enters the paddle through a large pipe.
-The water squirts up from small holes in the top of the paddle, which you can see in the right photo (looking down on the paddle from directly above).
+In the first photo, which is taken from the side, you can see where water enters the paddle through a large pipe.
+The water squirts up from small holes in the top of the paddle, which you can see in the second photo (looking down on the paddle from directly above).